Updated Feb 2023

 But my point is this: if you’d started your day with a smile, and grateful for what is to come, you might have sat on the edge of your bed for a minute, stretching.
 Gotten up slowly, opened the curtains to enjoy the sun shining in, the birds singing.

-You wouldn’t have tripped in that carpet, and none of the rest would’ve happened.
+You wouldn’t have tripped in that carpet, and none of the rest would’ve been set in motion.

 Take the time to wake up happy, and I promise the days will live up to it!